build-on-aws/content/tutorials/managing-high-volume-batch-sqs-eks/index.md

 kube-system       efs-csi-controller-sa                0         30m
 ```

-Optionally, if you do **not** already have these service accounts set up, or you receive an error, the following commands will create the service accounts.
-Note that you must have an [OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=appswave&sc_content=eks-cluster-load-balancer-ipv4&sc_geo=mult&sc_country=mult&sc_outcome=acq) associated with your cluster before you run these commands.
+Optionally, if you do **not** already have these service accounts set up, or if you receive an error, the following commands will create the service accounts.
+Note that you must have an [OpenID Connect (OIDC) endpoint](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html?sc_channel=el&sc_campaign=datamlwave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=managing-high-volume-batch-sqs-eks) associated with your cluster before you run these commands.

 1. To create a Kubernetes service account for Amazon ECR: